|Letters of intent to apply deadline

 - level of excellence of the existing research underpinning the proposed initiative;

-- quality of the institution’s relevant research facilities, as well as of the opportunities and environments for research training;
+- quality of the research facilities of the lead and partner institutions, as well as of the opportunities and environment for research training;

 - potential for the proposed research to create long-term economic advantages for Canada;

-- ability of the proposed initiative to leverage additional resources and promote knowledge mobilization through partnerships with:
+- ability of the proposed initiative to leverage additional research capacity and resources, and to promote knowledge mobilization, through partnerships with:

 - the private sector;

-- public sector, academic and philanthropic organizations, both in Canada and abroad; and
+- public sector, not-for-profit and philanthropic organizations, both in Canada and abroad; and

-- potential for the research results to foster innovation (e.g., to create or build upon commercial endeavours, advance public policy or otherwise mobilize research discoveries).
+- translation of the research results to foster innovation, including the capacity to create or build upon commercial endeavours; the level of technology readiness and patents to support technological transfers; and the potential to advance public policy or otherwise mobilize research discoveries.

 - quality of the institution’s vision, and the institution’s willingness to commit internal resources toward supporting the proposed initiative;